 In North Carolina, larceny is a felony punishable by jail time, victim compensation, and even community service.
 The most severe charge that you can receive is a Class H felony, which could appear on your criminal record forever.
 Luckily, the Jacksonville criminal defense attorneys at Wilkie Law Firm have experience defending clients from all kinds of criminal offenses, including NC shoplifting charges.
 We prioritize every single attorney-client relationship while fighting for you, your rights, and your future in the courtroom.
-For a free consultation, call Aden Wilkie of the Wilkie Law Firm today at 910-333-9626.
+For a consultation, call Aden Wilkie of the Wilkie Law Firm today at 910-333-9626.

 What is Shoplifting?